 - Request and receive feedback; understand why it is important and how to do it well

 - Communicate assertively and understand the difference between aggressive and passive communication

 - Give regular positive feedback – not praise

 - Give constructive feedback.

-Our facilitator will adapt the content and workshop style of this candid conversations course to the needs of the group.
+Our facilitator will adapt the content and workshop style to the needs of the group.

 The following is a one-day program outline, which we can cut to a half-day workshop based on agreed topics.